 If you’ve owned a bike, you’ve likely had tires with inner tubes.
 Which means you’ve also probably dealt with the limitations of inner tubes.
 You’ve had to replace or patch them after running over something sharp.
 If you’ve tried to run lower pressure, you’ve probably hit something hard and suffered a pinch flat.
 The solution?
 Tubeless tires!

-As the name implies, a tubeless tire is without inner tubes.
-This is done by using tubeless-ready tires, a liquid sealant that makes the tires airtight, and special rim strips and valves to make the rims airtight.
+As the name implies, a tubeless tire is a setup without inner tubes.
+This is done by using tubeless-ready tires, a liquid sealant that makes the tires airtight and seals small punctures, and special rim strips and valves to make the rims airtight.
 You can shop all of these items here.

 One of the most significant advantages, and most appealing to cyclists of all types, is that you’ll get far fewer flats.
 This is because of two traits of a tubeless system.
 First is the sealant.
 It seals punctures almost immediately while you’re riding.
 So small holes from things like thorns and glass can go unnoticed.
 Second, when you run a tube and hit a hard object, like a rock on a mountain bike trail or a pothole on the road, the tire and rim can actually pinch the tube, causing a flat (hence the name “pinch flat”).
 Without a tube, there’s no risk of a pinch flat!